-Increases in homocysteine levels resulting from adequate B12 have linked a B12 deficiency to stroke.
+Some research suggests a link between B12 deficiency and the risk of a stroke.
 One reported case involved an older male suffering from recurring strokes along with a reduction in blood cells from an intestinal inability to absorb B12.
 This resulted in abnormally high levels of homocysteine in the blood – a likely contributor to stroke and blood clots.

 5. Alzheimer's Disease

-While studies continue into the mechanism’s causing Alzheimer’s disease, a recently published study demonstrated a treatment of folic acid, B6, and B12 as a significant improvement in the reduction of cerebral atrophy.
+While studies continue to examine the cause of Alzheimer's disease, one study demonstrated that a combination of folic acid, B6, and B12 led to a significant improvement in the reduction of cerebral atrophy.

 6. Cardiovascular Disease

-Without B12 the body cannot convert homocysteine.
-This leads to a build-up of homocysteine levels which have been associated with atherosclerosis and increased risk of cardiovascular mortality.
+Without B12, the body cannot convert homocysteine to methionine.
+This can result in a build-up of homocysteine, which is associated with atherosclerosis and increased risk of poor cardiovascular health.

-This disorder hinders the body from producing red blood cells and can develop into fever.
-Researchers have noted that administration of a B12 intramuscular injection alleviates indications of anemia.
+This disorder hinders the body from producing red blood cells and can develop into a fever.
+Researchers have noted that a B12 injection alleviates indications of pernicious anemia.

 Make Sure You Get Your B12

-Vitamin B12’s overall value to the human body cannot be stressed enough.
-In addition to reduced brain mass, long term B12 deficiency has been shown to readily contribute to impaired DNA synthesis and replication inside the body, as well as nerve damage, memory loss, and other cognitive issues.
-In some cases, it has also been associated with mania and various forms of temporary psychosis.
+Vitamin B12's overall value to the human body cannot be stressed enough.
+In addition to reduced brain mass, long term B12 deficiency contributes to nerve damage, memory loss, and other cognitive issues.
+In some cases, it is associated with mania and various forms of temporary psychosis.
 If you don't get enough B12 from food, a B12 supplement is a reliable way to meet your nutritional requirements.

-Watch an In-Depth Video on Everything You Need to Know About Vitamin B12
+Watch an In-Depth Video on Everything You Have to Know About Vitamin B12

 Length: 51 minutes